 Advancing with the others in my khakis and low-quarters, I made a futile attempt at fanning away the stink and heat with the manila envelope that encased my orders sending me here.

-We were quickly and efficiently rushed onto Prisoner transport buses.
+We were quickly and efficiently rushed onto what looked like Prisoner transport buses.
 Never mind, the sides read “US Air Force.”
 The steel netting around the windows was for our protection, don’t want an injury from a satchel charge before getting a taste of the jungle.
 Someone on the bus had a transistor playing If I Were a Carpenter, until the driver said shut it off.

 Taking in the scenes and scents of a Third World country, Vietnamese were all around us.
 Most looked to be of combat age, and I would later learn that included children.

 Their language was loud and harsh, and sounded like it was spoken with a pinched nose.
 In an uneasy sing-song rhythm without pauses:

 “DangDongChingDaowChowThongDangDaowDongChingChow,” is what I heard on and on.***

 Scooters were everywhere, spewing pungent blue smoke.
 They buzzed around like scurrying rodents, dodging pedestrians, maneuvering around rickshaws and competing for space with the occasional Simca taxi or the three-wheel Lambro.

 Women were carrying heavy objects on their heads, others rested springy bamboo poles around their necks, balancing a heavy load on each end.
 Women and men defecated in public.
-Young girls squatted flat-footed, one in front of the other, took turns picking lice from each other’s hair, then cracked them with their teeth.
+Young girls squatted flat-footed, one in front of the other, took turns picking lice from each other’s head then cracked them with their teeth.